spring-ai-community/mcp-security/samples/README.md

    on http://localhost:9000.
 To log in when using the authorization code flow, use `user1` / `password`.
 To request tokens using the client credentials grant, use `default-client` and `default-secret`.

-1. Run the MCP server, with `./mvnw spring-boot:run`.
+1. Run the MCP server called `sample-mcp-server`, with `./mvnw spring-boot:run`.
 The server will start on http://localhost:8090, and the SSE endpoint is http://localhost:8090/sse.
 It is a protected OAuth2 authorization server, and requires an access token to obtain responses.
 Optionally, to test the connection manually, [obtain an access token](#obtaining-an-access-token) and then run: